expo/fyi/firebase-js-auth-setup.md

-# Recommended Additional Setup for Firebase Authentication (JS SDK)
+# Recommended Additional Setup for Firebase Authentication (Firebase JS SDK >v10 only)
-Authentication with the Firebase JS SDK will work in your Expo app, but you may notice that your auth session is not persisted between app reloads.
-This is because Firebase Auth defaults to the in-memory persistence manager.
+With the release of Firebase JS SDK `v10.0.0` (package [`firebase`](https://npmjs.com/firebase) on npm), React Native Persistence is now built directly into the library.
+That means that if you are using any version **above** `v10.0.0` (inclusive) of Firebase JS SDK, you **do not need to follow any of the steps on this page**, as they will not work, because persistence is now included in the SDK out of the box.
+If you are running a version below `v10.0.0` of the SDK, then continue reading.

-## Switching to the React Native Persistence Manager
+## Switching to the React Native Persistence Manager (Firebase JS SDK >v10 only)
 The Firebase JS SDK has a persistence manager that uses local storage in React Native.
 You can update your initialization code as such:
 ```js
 import { initializeApp } from "firebase/app";